This simple mulled wine recipe makes a delicious warm cocktail. It's perfect for a holiday party or those cold winter evenings.

 - 8 whole cloves

-- In a large pot combine the water, sugar, orange peel and juice, lemon peel and spices.
-Bring to a boil and keep it boiling for about 6-8 minutes until reduced by half.
+- In a large saucepan, combine the water, cinnamon, cloves, star anise, and sugar.
+Bring to a simmer and keep it simmering for about 8-10 minutes to let the flavors infuse in the water.

 - Lower the heat and add in the red wine, orange juice and citrus peels.
 Gently heat the wine, for a minimum of 20 minutes.
 Keep it under a simmer and don't let it boil or you'll boil off the alcohol.